John Mitchell (American football)

 As a player, Mitchell was the first African-American to play football for the storied Alabama Crimson Tide.
 In his second year with the program he became the first African-American co-captain at the school.
 The next year, he became the team's first black assistant coach and also the youngest coach to have ever been hired at Alabama.
 Later he would break another barrier by becoming the first black defensive coordinator in the Southeastern Conference.

-His coaching career has spanned nearly 40 years during which time he has worked with several icons of the football coaching pantheon, including college coaching greats Bear Bryant and Lou Holtz as well as Bill Belichick, Bill Cowher, and Mike Tomlin in the pros.
+His coaching career spanned 50 years during which time he worked with several icons of the football coaching pantheon, including college coaching greats Bear Bryant and Lou Holtz as well as Bill Belichick, Bill Cowher, and Mike Tomlin in the pros.
 Teams he has coached have won championships at both the college and professional levels.

 Early life

-Mitchell was born in Mobile, Alabama on October 14, 1951; the third of five children of Helen and John Mitchell, Sr. His father worked as a civil engineer for the United States Coast Guard.
+Mitchell was born in Mobile, Alabama, on October 14, 1951; the third of five children of Helen and John Mitchell Sr. His father worked as a civil engineer for the United States Coast Guard.